FrozenCobra71

 Entertainment

-Binge-watching TV shows is a better way to consume entertainment than waiting for weekly episodes
+Binge-watching TV shows is a superior way to consume entertainment than waiting week to week for episodes

 Agrees